ecto/bolt/README.md

     var mesh = require('mesh').connect();

-And then you can do things like this:
+And then you can do things like this in one process:

     mesh.emit('hello');

+...and in another process:

     mesh.on('hello', function(){
       console.log('world');